Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 - A portable ADS-B receiver,

-a pilot will be able to see what an air traffic controller is seeing.
-Knowing what is ahead of the airplane route, a pilot can make better decision in IFR or MVFR flying conditions.
+A pilot will see what an air traffic controller is seeing.
+Knowing ahead of the airplane route, pilots can better decide on IFR or MVFR flying conditions.

-Therefore a pilot flying an airplane equipped with ADS-B equipments can deviate long before going to a collision course.
+Therefore a pilot flying an airplane equipped with ADS-B equipment can deviate long before going to a collision course.

 ADS-B uses satellites to define the location of an aircraft.
-Thus the GPS and satellites aids the ADS-B display a more accurate position of an airplane.
+Thus the GPS and satellites aid the ADS-B display a more accurate position of an airplane.

-For ADS-B technology to work precisely, both aircraft and ground controllers have to be equipped with ADS-B in and out.
+For ADS-B technology to work precisely, aircraft and ground controllers must be equipped with ADS-B in and out.

 Student pilots that haven’t heard much about ADS-B are unaware of ADS-b in and ADS-B out.